In this article

 The pulp is the “living” part of a tooth, containing many nerves and blood vessels.
 If a tooth has a cavity deep enough to reach the pulp, it can lead to significant pain and sensitivity.

 The goal of a pulpotomy is to remove the inflamed pulp while keeping the tooth “alive.”
-This means only the coronal pulp (in the tooth’s crown) is removed.
-The roots of the tooth aren’t affected.
+This means only the coronal pulp (in the tooth’s crown) is removed, while the roots aren’t affected.
+Once the pulp is gone, the tooth is sealed, and a crown is placed on top of it.

+A dentist can determine whether someone needs a pulpotomy using X-rays and evaluations.
 A pulpotomy may be recommended for the following:

 These conditions can cause significant pain and tooth sensitivity.
 They may lead to irreversible pulpitis and eventually an abscess if left untreated.

 You may be a good candidate for a pulpotomy if your tooth is significantly damaged or decayed but still has some remaining healthy pulp.
+It’s typically not a good option if there isn’t any viable pulp left or if the surrounding tissues are affected.

-A pulpotomy is not a good treatment option if there isn’t any viable pulp left or the surrounding tissues are affected.
-The infected tooth will require a pulpectomy (root canal) or dental extraction to avoid further pain and complications.
+The infected tooth will require a pulpectomy (root canal) or dental extraction.
+This is mainly used to avoid further pain and complications.

 Pulpotomies and pulpectomies both aim to save the structure of the tooth.
-The key difference is that a pulpotomy preserves some of the tooth pulp.
+The key difference is that a pulpotomy preserves some of the tooth pulp, restoring a tooth to its healthy state.

 A pulpectomy, on the other hand, is part of root canal therapy.
 It’s performed for teeth that are considered necrotic or dead.
 The pulp is removed from the canal(s) before the tooth is sealed and restored.